rolldown/rolldown/docs/dev-guide/testing.md

 - `main.js` is the default entry of the test case, if `input.input` is not specified in `test.config.json`.

 Rolldown will bundle the input into `/dist`, and using the same `node` instance to execute every entry file in `/dist` orderly.
 If `_test.mjs` is found in test case folder, it will be executed after all entry points are executed.
-Otherwise, we just execute the entry file in `/dist`.

 ## Node Testing